 Children have A LOT to learn when starting to speak!
 Articulation, the sounds a child makes when speaking, is an important aspect of a child’s expressive communication that may require help from an expert.

-When a child struggles to produce speech sounds by a certain age, a Speech-Language Pathologist (SLP) can help them to improve their articulation (pronunciation) in fun and motivating sessions tailored to your child’s specific articulation needs.
-This article will help you to understand speech sound development and when to contact a Speech-Language Pathologist (SLP) if your child is having difficulty saying their speech sounds.
+When a child struggles to produce speech sounds by a certain age, a Speech-Language Pathologist (SLP) can help them improve their articulation (pronunciation) in fun and motivating sessions tailored to your child’s specific needs.
+This article will help you understand speech sound development and when to contact an SLP if your child is having difficulty saying their speech sounds.

 Early speech development